 The cook was a short and slight fellow absorbed with chopping vegetables.
 He was so focused that he didn’t hear the creaky hinge of the pantry door open or the nervous exit of the prisoner.
 Aleksei would have slipped away had the cook not turned to grab the jar of cumin.

 Their eyes widened in surprise as the two of them stared at each other.
 Neither of them moved, each of them measuring up their opponent.

 The cook was the one to make the first move and he took a quick step towards the door.

-“Niet,” Aleksei hissed as he spread his arms like wings then gracefully pushed them forward.
+“Niet!”
+Aleksei hissed as he spread his arms like wings then gracefully pushed them forward.
 The caps on the water jugs burst off and a moment later, four serpentine streams of vapour slithered forward.
 At first the mist acted erratically, smashing into cupboards, containers, but after a moment of frantic adjustment Aleksei regained control.
 In just a few seconds the mists navigated around the kitchen until all four streams slammed the small man atop the counter.
-Aleksei ran forward, grabbing a knife, pressing it to the cook’s neck.
+Aleksei ran forward, grabbing the knife from the counter, pressing it to the cook’s neck.

 “Shhh,” Aleksei said in unison with the two streams of vapour twisting behind him.

 The cook’s eyes rolled up in their sockets and he collapsed to the floor.

 “Prigodniy,” convenient, Aleksei muttered in relief, as he had been unsure what he would do next.